by Carmen Allan-Petale

 Some say you should live with your partner before you tie the knot to see whether you can put up with each other’s living habits.

 I think this is important, but just as equally I think you need to travel with your other half to see whether you get along glued to the hip 24-7.
 Travelling can bring out the best and the worst in us and it’s good to check whether you both have similar travelling styles before you decide to spend the rest of your lives together.
-And trust me, it’ll be a true test to see just how strong your relationship is!
+To have a safe and enjoyable flight with your partner be sure to choose privatejetsrental.com for your travel trips together.
+If chartering flights is out of your budget however we recommend looking into these Business class flights to London And trust me, it’ll be a true test to see just how strong your relationship is!
+For those of you who are looking for a unique destination, these tours are the vibrant cosmopolitan cities in Israel filled with bars and cafes, their incredible treasures and rich history, and exploration to their sacred cities.

 Dave and I have been travelling together for nearly five years now and during that time we’ve learnt a lot about how best to travel together as a couple.